Regular Giving

 Does St George’s get any government funding?

 Answer: No. The church is entirely self-funding, with occasional support from our Diocese, though we also contribute to the Diocese for clergy salaries, pensions, training & central diocesan costs.
-The biggest contributor to our 2023 income was fees and sundry donations, and the only grant or state income of €993.60 was for xxx.
-More details are given in the Annual Yearbook 2023, which can be downloaded from xxxxxxx
+The biggest contributor to our 2024 income was fees and sundry donations.
+More details are given in the Annual Yearbook 2025, which can be downloaded here

 What does the Bible say about giving?

 Answer: In the Old Testament, giving took the form of tithing, which meant giving to the whole community – for the Temple, religious festivals and those in need – more akin to an early tax system.
 This was based on Leviticus 27:30, which said: “A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the Lord”, and was specified in Deuteronomy 14:22 as “a tenth of all that your fields produce each year.”
 Tithing was distinct from any personal offerings, which were given to the Temple by individuals as a thanksgiving.
-In the NT the focus shifted to the Christian community itself.
-Members shared what they had, as summarised in Acts 2:44-45: “All the believers were together and had everything in common.
-They sold property and possessions to give to anyone who had need.”
-And in 2 Corinthians 9: 7:7, Paul makes clear what he considers to be the right attitude to giving: “Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.”

 How much should I give?